Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ## The *R* corner: the *c()* function, building an intermediate data set
 <br>

 The values of these location parameters can also be obtained by running the functions `mean()` and `quantile()`.
 The input of these two functions is a sequence of values from which we want to calculate the mean, and the quantiles.
-After calculating the location paramters, we can combine them using the very important `c()` function (this function combines values into a vector): in other words we apply a function on outputs provided by some other functions.
+After calculating the location parameters, we can combine them using the very important `c()` function (this function combines values into a vector): in other words we apply a function on outputs provided by some other functions.

 <codeblock id="01_13">
 </codeblock>